DogeTheBeast/College_notes/VSEPR.md

 ## Parent Shape and Molecular Shape

-Parent shape is the shape of the compound including the lone pairs of electrons whereas the molecul
+Parent shape is the shape of the compound including the lone pairs of electrons whereas the molecular shape is the shape of the compound based on the bonds only.

+# VSEPR Cheat Sheet